Skip to main content

 5. Set Authorization method to OAuth.

-6. Enter the Client ID and Client Secret from the OAuth app you registered.
+6. Open OAuth Client Advanced Settings and paste the Client ID and Client Secret from the app you registered.

 7. Click Create.